-With an estimated population of around 25,000 people, the city colonized by Italian immigrants attracts tourists every year to its famous event, the Polenta Festival, which takes place on the first two weeks of October and helps preserving the Italian culture – so present among the locals.
+With an estimated population of around 25,000 people, the city colonized by Italian immigrants attracts tourists every year to its famous event, the Polenta Festival, which takes place in the first two weeks of October and it helps to preserve the Italian culture – so present among the locals.

 In this article we are going to tell you how to get there, what are the top things to do, where to stay and give you some good tips of where to eat and enjoy the local gastronomy.
 Let’s start?!